Garrett Madison: Climbing career

 In addition, Madison is regularly involved with film productions on Everest, participating in four different features over three years.
 Most recently, Madison's company, Madison Mountaineering, brought a virtual reality camera to the summit of Mount Everest.
 As an executive producer, Garrett Madison was awarded the 2017 Sports Emmy in Outstanding Digital Innovation for the resulting SI.com/Life VR production, Capturing Everest.

 Madison was leading a team of climbers up Mount Everest when the April 2015 Nepal earthquake triggered an avalanche, resulting in the deadliest day in Everest's history.
 The team's doctor, Eve Girawong, was one of the American fatalities.

-Madison holds multiple high altitude mountaineering world records such as being the only person to climb Mount Everest and nearby Lhotse in a day, three times.
-He is the only American to climb K2 three times, and personally has led more climbers to the summits of Mount Everest and K2 than anyone.
+Madison holds multiple high altitude mountaineering world records such as being the only person to climb Mount Everest and nearby Lhotse in a day, five times.
+He is the only American to climb K2 four times, and personally has led more climbers to the summits of Mount Everest and K2 than anyone.

 In addition to leading high-altitude expeditions worldwide throughout the year, Madison consults on mountaineering equipment development and testing and is an athlete for Mountain Hardwear.
 Mountain Hardwear offers a selection of high-altitude expedition gear personally designed and endorsed by Madison in the Garrett Madison Collection.

 Madison speaks professionally to organizations and teams about his mountaineering experiences, leadership, and managing risk.
 Some recent examples include Google, Microsoft, Amazon, Facebook, SAP, and many others.
 Madison’s forthcoming book “High-Stakes Leadership: When Your Life And The Lives Of Others Hang In The Balance” is coming soon.